gem5/website/_pages/community/events/bootcamp-2024.md

         #### Registration Fees
         * Students: $500
         * Students with accommodation on campus: $1100
-        * Professionals: $800
+        * Professionals (3 days, Tue/Wed/Thu): $800
+        * Professionals (5 days, Mon - Fri): $1200

-        Students have the opportunity to submit applications for travel grants, with the deadline set for April 15th.
-Notification of the grant status will be sent out by May 1st.
+        Students are still welcome to submit the applications for travel grants.

         The registration fee covers five days of meals, including breakfast, lunch, and an afternoon snack.
 Additionally, participants will enjoy a reception dinner and a fun evening event, each scheduled on separate days.
 Students have the option of discounted accommodation on campus.